AdobeDocs/experience-platform.en/help/segmentation/api/overview.md

 ## Segment search

-Segment search is used to search and index configurable fields contained across various data sources and return them in near real-time.
+Segment search is used to search fields contained across various data sources and return them in near real-time.
 To begin working with segment search, see the [search endpoint guide](segment-search.md)

 ## Next steps